arihidayatm/lara11-startproject/README.md

 ## 6. Admin Template Setup

-If you use Admin Template Setup,
+If you want Admin Template Setup,

--NobleUI - HTML Bootstrap 5 Admin Dashboard Template
+- NobleUI - HTML Bootstrap 5 Admin Dashboard Template

 download or clone this Branch :